Pawan8433/amazon/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).

-## Contact

-If you have any questions or suggestions, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).

----

 ### Note

 This project is for educational purposes only.
 It is not intended for any commercial use.